Cuonglv-cocaan/YoutubeChannelAnalysis/README.md

 >> **View Count and Top 10 View Count by Year**

 This metric answer for the question: "How have the views on each channel changed over the years?"
-We'll go in to details for each Channel.
+We'll go into details for each Channel.

 ***Chang Makeup***
 ![image](https://user-images.githubusercontent.com/113614347/225673137-015e7213-6f37-44c2-9449-12ffd8fad869.png)